Section 1: Introduction

 In 1721, a smallpox epidemic threatened the English colonists of Boston.
 (See Image 2.)
 Cotton Mather, a Boston minister, wanted to inoculate people against the disease.
 He knew that Turkish healers took material from a dried smallpox scab and injected it into the body of a healthy person by scratching the surface of the skin.
 The patients developed a mild form of the disease from which they recovered.
 The procedure was highly controversial in Boston where about 280 Bostonians accepted inoculation.
 The epidemic infected more than half of the people living in Boston at the time.
 About 15% of those who got sick died of the disease.
 Among those who were inoculated, only six (2%) died of smallpox.
 The practice of inoculation spread to other English colonies, but not to the American Indian tribes living near the colonies.

 Late in the 18th century, British doctor Edward Jenner recognized that people who milked cows never came down with smallpox.
 They had already been infected with cowpox, a similar, but much milder disease that gave them immunity to smallpox.
 In 1796, Jenner inoculated a young man with cowpox virus he had collected from a milkmaid.
 The young man had a mild infection for less than 24 hours and recovered.
-Jenner’s efforts resulted in a widespread acceptance of vaccination (vaccine means “taken from a cow”).
+Jenner’s efforts resulted in a widespread acceptance of vaccination (vaccine comes from Latin words meaning “taken from a cow”).

 By 1800, many Americans were receiving smallpox vaccinations.
 (See Image 3.)
 President Thomas Jefferson supported and encouraged the vaccination program in major American cities.
 (See Image 4.)
 By the middle of the 19th century, smallpox was under control, but broke out from time to time among unvaccinated people.
 Bismarck, Dakota Territory, experienced a small outbreak of smallpox in 1882.
 American Indians, however, were still subject to the disease in its most dangerous form.